 Buildings - EGSC practices "adaptive use" to renovate and repurpose existing space which accommodates changing needs and reduces the need for expansion of building footprints as well as the immediate need for additional facilities.
 Campus buildings have been re-metered to monitor energy usage and efficiently manage and conserve energy.

 Grounds - Lawnmowers are equipped with mulching kits to reduce the need for watering.
 Indigenous plant species are used for their resistance to drought.

-Custodial - Environment-friendly cleaning products are used.
+Custodial - The custodial staff uses environmentally-friendly cleaning products.
 Storage space has been reduced by using concentrated chemicals that are diluted on-site.

 East Georgia State College practices, supports, and encourages recycling, energy conservation, and sustainability actions.